 David Kingman has been involved with the art and craft world all his life.
-In his teens he was at his father side as he learned and mastered the art of stained glass.
-David helped his father with large format stained glass church windows by doing calligraphy of bible verses on the glass and also helped with various lamp projects.
+In his teens he was at his father side as he learned the art of stained glass.
+David helped his father with large format-stained glass church windows by doing calligraphy of bible verses on the glass and helped with various lamp projects.
 David did some of his own window projects that were exhibited in Westport galleries in the Kansas City area.
 David went on to graduate from the Kansas City Art Institute with a major in Design.

 In 2001 David left the IT world to start up a coffee farm with his wife Joanne on the Big Island of Hawaii.
 The property they found was in South Kona at 2000 feet in elevation and was just up Mona Loa Volcano (mauka) from Millolii, the oldest continuously inhabited Hawaiian fishing village and the local boot maker.

 He roasted and sold his coffee on the Internet, designing all the graphics for the konamist.com website and ads in Hawaii Magazine.
 Creating the Kona Coffee farm, while it incorporated technical aspects of horticulture, irrigation, and construction, was as a creative process as painting a picture, if not more so.

 During this period, he began fusing art glass and continued his first love, watercolor painting.
 Inspired by the nature and culture of Hawaii, David remodeled his kitchen and replaced all the kitchen cabinet doors with custom made cabinets with fused glass inserts with a tropical theme.
 He is still available to make custom kitchen or bathroom cabinets doors.
 David sold his fused glass pendants at open air markets and tourist stops in Captain Cook, Hawaii.

 David returned to the Northwest calling Eugene, Oregon home and continues to create artwork.